-Yes No Evidence that this is possible Notes for developers Existing and proposed MicroDrainage calculations Please provide MicroDrainage calculations of existing an volumes in accordance with a recognised methodology of Infiltration (see line below) if infiltration is proposed.e.g. soakage tests.
-Section 6 (infiltration) must be filled in To watercourse e.g. Is there a watercourse nearby?
-To surface water sewer Confirmation from sewer provider that sufficient capacity Combination of above e.g. part infiltration part discharge to sewer or watercours Has the drainage proposal had regard to the SuDS hierarchy?
-Evidence must be provided to demonstrate that the prop strategy has had regard to the SuDS hierarchy as outline Layout plan showing where the sustainable drainage infrastructure will be located on site.
-Please provide plan reference numbers showing the deta where the sustainable drainage infrastructure will be loca is to be constructed in phases this should be shown on a should be provided that the sustainable drainage propos iocaleu on site. constructed and can operate independently and is not re development.
+Yes No Evidence that this is possible Notes for developers Existing and proposed MicroDrainage calculations x Microdrainage calculations used for attenuation tank.
+Please provide MicroDrainage calculations of existing an volumes in accordance with a recognised methodology (see line below) if infiltration is proposed.
+Infiltration Х e.g. soakage tests.
+Section 6 (infiltration) must be filled i To watercourse Х e.g. Is there a watercourse nearby?
+To surface water sewer Х Pre-development enquiry has been submitted Confirmation from sewer provider that sufficient capacity Combination of above Х e.g. part infiltration part discharge to sewer or watercour Has the drainage proposal had regard to the SuDS hierarchy? Х See Drainage Statement Evidence must be provided to demonstrate that the prop strategy has had regard to the SuDS hierarchy as outline Layout plan showing where the sustainable drainage infrastructure will be located on site. x Plan lay out of surface water attenuation tank provided in basement of 1 Triton Square.
+Please provide plan reference numbers showing the deta where the sustainable drainage infrastructure will be loca is to be constructed in phases this should be shown on a should be provided that the sustainable drainage propose constructed and can operate independently and is not re- development.